-HELPING OTHERS FOR OVER 40 YEARS
+HELPING OTHERS FOR 50 YEARS

 Since 1971, Samaritan House has helped men on their journey to an addiction-free life.
 Founded by recovering addicts who saw a need for residential care, Samaritan House started on West Street in Annapolis, Maryland.